ckarthickit/flutter-samples/flutter_block_sample/README.md

 ## Notes
 - Use `https://charafau.github.io/json2builtvalue/` to built-value class from a JSON
-- Use `flutter packages pub run build_runner build` to generate part file for built-value class
+# Generating Built Value for a Class :
   - Type the following "minimal" abstract class declaration in a file before we run build_runner
     ```
     import 'package:built_value/built_value.dart';
     abstract class Value implements Built<Value,ValueBuilder> {
     }
     ```
+  -  Use `flutter packages pub run build_runner build` to generate part file for `built-value` class
   - `build_runner` will automatically report needed code changes that we need to do one by one
   - Final "Manually" declared class will be  something like below :
     ```